-Child Victims Act Claims - Ten lawsuits have been commenced against the District under the Child Victims Act.
+Child Victims Act Claims - Seven lawsuits have been commenced against the District under the Child Victims Act.
 In each lawsuit, the plaintiff alleges instances of sexual assault by a former District employee.
 The District denies all allegations and liability in each lawsuit.
-The District has secured insurance coverage from its insurance carriers for four of the claims.
-The District has demanded insurance coverage from its insurance carriers for the remainder of the claims and is awaiting a coverage determination.
+The District has secured insurance coverage from its insurance carriers for six of the claims.
+The District has demanded insurance coverage from its insurance carriers for the remaining claim and is awaiting a coverage determination.
 In the event coverage is denied, the District reserves its right to challenge such determination.